 9- How to load bobbin perfectly

 Our next beginner sewing tip is how to load a bobbin in the right way.
-Bobbin has two types of loading, front-loading bobbin and drop-in bobbin.
+Bobbin has two types of loading, front-loading bobbin, and drop-in bobbin.
 As we recommend, mechanical sewing machines are best for beginners, so we discuss manual sewing machine bobbin installation.
-So mechanical devices are old-fashioned, people forget which way to put the front loading bobbin.
+So, mechanical devices are old-fashioned, people forget which way to put the front loading bobbin.

 When you want to load a front-load bobbin, remember P for perfect, okay?
-So the thread should go off to the left of the bobbin, and it should look like the tail of a P, so if you forget, remember you want to do your bobbin P for perfectly.
+So the thread should go off to the left of the bobbin, and it should look like the tail of a P, so if you forget, remember you want to do your bobbin P perfectly.
 Load that in again; this is the right way to remember how to load a front-load bobbin properly.

 10- Change your needle

-Next, is an essential tip for every beginner when you need to change a needle?
+Next, is it an essential tip for every beginner when you need to change a needle?
 And the answer is way more than you are because you need to change that needle every time you see a different type of fabric.
 Let’s say you sewed the Peter Pan bolero last month in a stable knit, and this month you’re sewing the Rita Blouse in a lace fabric, two different types of material that need different kinds of needles.

 11- Find an excellent primary machine

 Our last sewing tip from experts is a big one; it’s a question that we get all the time: what type of machine we should buy?
 And the best answer to that question is to invest in the best quality you can.
 We prefer a mechanical device or any other type of sewing machine suitable for beginners; you can get a complete guide at sewgadget.com sewing machine reviews.